ilikescience/mhs11/src/assets/writing/beyond-10x.md

 1. Hates meetings
 2. Works irregular hours
-3. Use a dark theme for their IDE
+3. Uses a dark theme for their IDE
-4. Rarely look at help documentation
+4. Rarely looks at help documentation
 5. Etc.

 The thread was swiftly parodied mercilessly.
 What made the parodies hit home, though, is self-awareness: we all want to be the 10&times; programmer.
 Or the 10&times; designer.
 Or the 10&times; product manager.
 I definitely want to be a 10&times; design leader !
 Maybe then I’d get my annual reviews done without an extra weekend of work.
 It’d make the case for a promotion or a raise much easier; maybe I’d get invited to speak at more conferences, or be given a bigger budget, or more headcount.